lodewijkvankeizerswaard/minikube/site/content/en/docs/tutorials/kubernetes_101/module2.md

 ## Step 2 - Deploy our app

 Let's deploy our first app on Kubernetes with the `kubectl create deployment` command.
 We need to provide the deployment name and app image location (include the full repository url for images hosted outside Docker Hub).

+_Note: The image below is incompatible with the ARM architecture (e.g. Apple Silicon).
+If you are using an ARM-based machine, please consider following the [Basic Controls](https://minikube.sigs.k8s.io/docs/handbook/controls/) to get setup._

 ```shell
 kubectl create deployment kubernetes-bootcamp --image=gcr.io/google-samples/kubernetes-bootcamp:v1